Skip to main content

 Speech and Transcription

 Valossa AI generates speech-to-text results from the audio track of analyzed videos.
-The transcript data is available in multiple formats: as detections in the Core metadata JSON, or as a downloadable SRT subtitle file.
+The transcript data is available in multiple formats: as detections in the Core metadata JSON, or as downloadable subtitle/text result types such as SRT, WebVTT, TTML, and Avid TXT.

 Speech Detection Types